mashery/iodocs/README.md

     retrieve the access (Bearer) token in any OAuth 2 flow.
     This is required in all OAuth 2 flows.

-12. "tokenName" key value if the API does not use "access_token" as the default token name when making calls with the access token in the url query parameters.
+12. "token" container instructs I/O Docs where to use the access/bearer token on requests.
+If the "location" is set as the default token name when making calls with the access token in the url query parameters.
 Not required if "access_token" is used.

+13. "param" is the parameter name for access token.
+This is valid only if the location value is "query"

-13. "location" (optional) key value that sets where the bearer token will go.
-Defaults to "header".
+14. "location" (optional) key value that sets where the bearer token will go.
+Acceptable values are: "header" and "query".
+If set to header, I/O Docs will follow the "Authorization: Bearer XXX" pattern.
+If set to "query", the name of the key will be dictated by the "param" value on line 13.

 Additional Note: All redirect URIs for the Foursquare API & your Foursqare app must be set through the Foursquare developer site.